Casmalia Resources Hazardous Waste Landfill

 The Casmalia Resources Hazardous Waste Landfill was a 252–acre disposal facility located in the hills near Casmalia, California.
 During its operation, 4.5 billion pounds of hazardous waste from up to 10,000 individuals, businesses and government agencies were dumped on site.
-The facility was closed in 1989, and is now a listed as a Superfund Site by the Environmental Protection Agency.
+The facility was closed in 1989, and is now a listed as a Superfund site by the Environmental Protection Agency.

 History

 Years of operation (1973–1989)

 The Casmalia Resources Hazardous Waste Landfill opened in 1973 as a dumpsite for waste products generated by small-scale oil and agricultural operations.
 The facility later expanded to accept hazardous wastes like PCBs, solvents and pesticides, becoming one of only two such facilities in the region.
 Approximately 40,000 gallons a day of toxic liquid waste were sent to Casmalia in the 1980s from Stringfellow Acid Pits, a hazardous waste dump in Southern California that was one of the first Superfund sites in the United States.

+On August 12, 1980, a sign painter and Santa Maria resident Les Conrad arrived on location at the Casmalia facility to perform sign work.
+He witnessed numerous lagoons filled with toxic waste that were unlined.
+He became concerned on this initial visit and several subsequent ones where he performed sign work that there was a potential for groundwater contamination.
+Conrad became concerned for the health of the Valley's more than 60,000 residents and his own young children and began to research the original permit application for the site in 1972.
+In a book Conrad later wrote about his experience, Desperate Remedies, he outlines a corrupt and suspect process for the original permit by the County Board of Supervisors raising concerns that the site was unsafe.
+Conrad brought his concerns to local government.
+However, some of the same officials responsible for the original licensing were still involved with state agencies and the response that he received was suboptimal at best.
+At considerable expense Conrad began testing the drinking water from local wells and school drinking fountains.
+He found the same chemicals in these wells and drinking fountains that were being dumped at Casmalia.
+This led to a several year journey of attempting to bring his concerns to the attention of the public and local government.
+Despite multiple presentations at County Board meetings, letters to the local paper, and a petition the site continued to operate from 1980 to 1985.

 By 1985, over 50 truckloads a day of toxic waste were being dumped in Casmalia by a variety of generators.
 Respiratory diseases and other ailments began to surface among nearby residents and Casmalia Resources was identified as the likely cause of these health issues.
 The facility was temporarily shut down and cited for numerous violations, including the spraying of liquid toxic waste onto nearby hills to speed up the chemical evaporation process.